foxbenjaminfox/meteor-loading/README.md

 wrappedAsyncFunction(function (err, res) {
   // ...
 });

+// Likewise, Meteor methods can be called with like this:
+Loading.call("someMethod", arg, anotherArg, moreArgs, function (err, res){
+  // ...
+});

+// Or like this:
+Loading.apply("someMethod", args, options, function (err, res) {
+  // ...
+});

+// In both cases, the method is called in exactly the way it would had you used
+// Meteor.call or Meteor.apply, just with a loading spinner until the method is finished.

 // You can configure the spinner.
 The new options will take effect
 // the next time the spinner starts.